 Federal, State, Local, Tribal, and NGO partners responding to COVID-19 can now share authoritative data, maps and apps with the emergency management community through the new FEMA COVID-19 Geospatial Resource Center.
 This site facilitates geospatial authoritative data sharing, collaboration, and situational awareness.
 You can contribute to this nationwide effort to collect data, apps, and maps.
 Your contributions will ensure decision-makers at every level of government have the information they need to allocate resources and plan for their communities.

 Free Access to GIS Software

-State, local, tribal and territorial governmental entities can now obtain free access to Esri software for up to 6 months to help respond to COVID-19.
-To take advantage of this opportunity, choose “Request Assistance” in the red banner, and then select “COVID-19 Response Package”.
+State, local, tribal, and territorial government entities can now obtain free access to Esri software for up to 6 months to help respond to COVID-19.
+To take advantage of this opportunity, choose “Request Assistance” in the red banner, and then select “COVID-19 Response Package.”

 COVID-19 State-Level Geospatial Resources

 Use the interactive map below to access publicly available state-level GIS viewers and dashboards made available to support COVID-19 response.
 Additional state-level resources will be added to this map as they become available.

 - View map in full screen: https://arcg.is/1X8vqC